6th Arkansas Infantry Regiment: Regimental colors

+Camp Color of the 6th and 7th Arkansas.
 This is a small (23 1/2" x 28 1/8") flag, most likely a camp color or flag marker, in the form of the 2nd pattern Hardee battle flag, with the Arkansas coat-of-arms painted on the elliptical disc and the designation "6TH and 7TH ARK.
 REG." painted on the upper border in black.
-It was acquired in 1976 by the National Park Service, and is on display at the Stone's River National Battlefield visitor's center in Murfreesboro, TN.
+It was acquired in 1976 by the National Park Service, and is on display at the Stone's River National Battlefield visitor center in Murfreesboro, TN.
 Dimensions: 28" x 38"; blue wool bunting, white cotton, with black painted letters.

-Final consolidation and surrender

-By the close of the war many of the Arkansas regiments assigned to the Army of Tennessee had suffered heavy casualties, so the 1st, 2nd, 5th, 6th, 7th, 8th, 13th, 15th, 19th, 24th and the 3rd Confederate Infantry Regiments were consolidated into the 1st Arkansas Consolidated Infantry.
-According to the Muster rolls of the 1st Arkansas Consolidated, an attempt was made to maintain unit cohesion by allowing each of the original regiments to form one or two complete companies for the new unit.
-The following list indicates the regiment of origin for the companies of the 1st Arkansas Consolidated Infantry Regiment: